ResearchComputing/Documentation/docs/storage/petalibrary/mounting.md

 ![](../../../Petalibrary/Mounting/sshfsmenu.PNG)

 Click on `Add a connection`.
 This will bring up a menu outlining the parameters for your mount.
-Give the connection a name and set the `IP/Host` to dtn.rc.colorado.edu.
+Give the connection a name and set the `IP/Host` to `dtn.rc.colorado.edu`.
 Add your RC username for `User` field and click the dropdown menu on `Password` and select: *Password (ask on connect)*.
 Lastly set `PATH` to `/pl/active/<your-petalibrary-space>` and select a drive letter.

 ![](../../../Petalibrary/Mounting/sshfs.PNG)